Large deviations in non-Markovian stochastic epidemics

-The QSD can be explicitly written using Eq.~(\ref{eq:analytical_memf}) in terms of the $_2F_1(a,b;c;z)$ hypergeometric function, and generalizes the result for Markovian reactions~\cite{ovaskainen2001quasistationary,assaf2010extinction}.
-In Fig.~\ref{fig3} we show excellent agreement between simulated QSDs for various values of $\alpha$ and our theoretical prediction.
-We also plot by dashed lines the QSDs that would be obtained if we use a Markovian theory with adjusted reaction rates, obtained by replacing the gamma-distributed recovery process with an exponential one, and adjusting the infection rate by $R_0\to R_0/R_{bif}$.
-While being a good approximation close to the mean, the tails are clearly missed by this adjusted distribution, which demonstrates that the non-Markovian effects cannot be fully captured by simply adjusting the mean of a Markovian reaction.
+The QSD can be explicitly written using Eq.~(\ref{eq:analytical_memf}) in terms of the elementary functions, for each value of $\alpha$, and generalizes the result for Markovian reactions~\cite{ovaskainen2001quasistationary,assaf2010extinction}.
+In Fig.~S1 we show excellent agreement between simulated QSDs for various values of $\alpha$ and our theoretical prediction, see details in the SI, Sec.~\black{D}.